 Finally, there’s adenomyosis, which involves the growth of endometrial glands into the muscle of the uterus.
 The uterus is forced to grow bigger and becomes tender.
 Adenomyosis leads to painful/heavy periods.

 If you’re a woman and you’ve been experiencing heavy periods, consider making regular chiropractic care a habit– it can help those who suffer from menstrual problems.
 Reproductive organs depend on healthy nerve signals coming from a person’s lower spinal column.
 If there’s a blockage in there, somewhere, a woman can experience pain, cramps, and heavy bleeding.
-A chiropractor like Dr. Barker at New City Chiropractic can put the lower spine back into its proper alignment, relieving the pressure on the nerves going to a woman’s
+A chiropractor like Dr. Justin Bergin at New City Chiropractic can put the lower spine back into its proper alignment, relieving the pressure on the nerves going to a woman’s

 reproductive organs.
 This, in turn, helps take away menstrual pain and the often associated lower back pain, too, during the “time of the month.”
 Regular chiropractic care has worked wonders for many women.